 The filter material rated 100 filters out “at least 99.97 percent.”

-The California Air Resources Board also explained that people with facial hair cannot get an appropriate “seal” around the face to ensure there isn’t dangerous particles being inhaled.
+The California Air Resources Board explained that people with facial hair cannot get an appropriate “seal” around the face to ensure there isn’t dangerous particles being inhaled.
+Additionally, children may be too small to use the mask safely and should mainly be kept away from smoky conditions.